Chen-Fu/Cryptography/Homework2.md

+##Introduction to Cryptography

+Assignment 2 (Due 28/04/2015)
+There are totally 13 problems in this problem set.
+Please hand in the solutions of any TEN problems.
+If more problems are attempted, only the HIGHEST TEN SCORES ACHIEVED will count toward the grade for this assignment.

 Textbook Problems:
 3.1 (9 points), 3.5 (12 points), 3.8 (12 points);
 4.6 (8 points), 4.7 (8 points),4.9 (8 points), 4.11 (9 points);